Logius-standaarden/fsc-core/draft-fsc-core-00.md

 - The access token is signed by the same Peer that owns Inway.
 - The access token is used by an Outway that uses the X.509 certificate to which the access token is bound.
 This is verified by applying the JWT Certificate Thumbprint Confirmation Method specified in [@!RFC8705,section 3.1].
 - The Service specified in the access token is known to the Inway.
+- The Group ID specified in the claim `gid` of the access token matches the Group ID of the Inway.

 #### Routing